Pick the right tool

 Next step

-After defining the tools you’ll use for ingesting your sources, you can start the actual ingestion process.
+After defining the tools you’ll use for ingesting your sources, you can start the actual ingestion process as described in Ingest data.